"She's right! We all talk like Maurice Chevalier! Hon-hon-hon!"

 The Maurice Chevalier accent is a typical Funny Foreigner subtrope, especially whenever a story is set in France.
 All these French characters talk in the same way: "the" and "this" are pronounced "zee" and "zis".
 The "w" is pronounced "ooweee".
 Some Gratuitous French words "mais oui", "sacrebleu", "zut alors", "mon ami" or "mon chéri" are used non-stop.
 There's often a grotesque emphasis on the final syllable of the last word in a sentence, for instance: "Zis is veiry importààààààànt!"
 Chevalier's iconic "hon hon hon" Signature Laugh has also become the standard way Frenchmen laugh in English-speaking fiction.

-Nowadays the Maurice Chevalier Accent will be used to voice every French character.
+Nowadays the Maurice Chevalier Accent is used to voice many French characters in English-speaking media.
 In comedy and animation this can be amusing, but in serious stories it becomes Just a Stupid Accent and can really take you out of the story, because it literally becomes ridiculous Poirot Speak.
 In fact, whenever a comedic accent is needed you can rest assured that it will usually be French.
 It gets to the point of overkill.
 Sometimes, like in the movie Shrek (where the British character Robin Hood inexplicably speaks English with a French accentnote ), people are depicted as being French for no apparent reason other than evoking laughs while using the accent.

 - Although he cannot be heard, as this is the printed page, Batroc the Leaper is written with a thick "Frontch" accent, and has even reflected (in his own plainly written thought balloons) that he plays it up for effect.